Do you want to move from Squarespace to WordPress?

 - How to sell online courses with WordPress

 Step 7: Getting to Know WordPress

-There are thousands of professionally designed free and premium WordPress themes that you can use on your site.
+There are thousands of professionally designed free and premium WordPress themes (website design templates) that you can use on your site.
 See our guide on how to select the perfect WordPress theme for your site.

 The real power of WordPress comes from its thousands of plugins.
 These plugins add more features to your WordPress site.
-Take a look at our Blueprint to see what plugins we are using on this site.
-You may also want to see our list of must have WordPress plugins for business websites.
+See our expert pick of the essential WordPress plugins that you should install.

 WordPress is simpler and easier to use.
 However, from time to time you may come across new things to learn.
 This is where WPBeginner can help.

 WPBeginner is the largest WordPress resource site for beginners.
 We have lots of helpful content which is created specifically for beginners, business owners, and bloggers.